-Iran is a country of immense beauty, charm
+Iran is a country of immense beauty, charm,

 Like any other country, Iran has its own requirements for foreign travelers.
 If you plan to visit Iran, you must take into account some points.

-Getting an Iran visa is the first step of your plan.
+Getting an Iran visa is the first step in your plan.
 However, you have the opportunity to visit Iran without obtaining a visa.
 If you prefer to pass the visa process, you can plan a trip to Iran's visa-free destinations.

 Which countries can go to Iran without a visa?

-Currently, nationals of Bolivia, Venezuela, Serbia, Malaysia, Turkey, Georgia, Armenia, Azerbaijan, Syria, Lebanon
+Currently, nationals of Bolivia, Venezuela, Serbia, Malaysia, Turkey, Georgia, Armenia, Azerbaijan, Syria, Lebanon,

 Travelers from visa-free countries can visit Iran for the following number of days: